ansible-collections/community.mysql/CONTRIBUTING.md

 - **connector**: The name of the python package of the connector along with its version number.
 Use '==' as a separator.
 - **python**: The python version to use in the controller.
 - **target** : If omitted, all test targets will run.
 But you can limit the tests to a single target to speed up your tests.
+- **keep_containers_alive**: This option keeps all tree databases containers and the ansible-test container alive at the end of tests or in case of failure.
+This is useful to enter one of the containers with `podman exec -it <container-name> bash` for debugging.

 Examples: